 It is good to know how the observers rated the behaviors the manager exhibits on all Skill Sets.
-For both CheckPoint surveys, here you will see all 18 Skill Sets with the average of the ratings from All Observers.
-Note also the skill sets you and/or Darcy Walker identified as critical to success and any changes to those designations between surveys.
-When any of these Critical Skill Sets are identified as an Area of Focus, they deserve special attention.
+Here you will see all 18 Skill Sets with the average of the ratings from All Observers.
+Note also the skill sets you and/or Darcy Walker identified as critical to success; particularly when a Critical Skill Set is identified as an Area of Focus.